 Studio Eber is an award-winning New York City-based architecture and design studio founded by Hayley Eber.
 The studio actively engages projects that seek to expand the boundaries of architecture, through the design of buildings, interiors, objects, environments and installations.
-Through both projects and speculative investigations, the work is driven by an experimental approach that leads to conceptually rigorous and detail-oriented design.
+Through built projects and speculative investigations, the work is driven by an experimental approach that leads to conceptually rigorous and detail-oriented design.

 Hayley Eber (b.
 Johannesburg, South Africa) is an architect, designer and educator.
 She is currently the Associate Dean at The Cooper Union and the Principal of Studio Eber, a New-York based practice for architecture and design.
 Studio Eber (previously EFGH) was founded in 2008, with experience ranging from public and cultural projects to houses, exhibitions, and research-based initiatives.
 Hayley has also taught at Princeton University and Columbia University's GSAPP.

 She previously worked at Diller Scofidio and Renfro in New York, where her experience ranged from temporary installation and media work, performance, architectural competitions and large scale urban projects, most notably the High Line.
 Prior to joining DS+R, she worked at Eisenman Architects in NY on The Arizona Cardinals Stadium and the Holocaust Memorial in Berlin and at Wiel Arets Architects in Maastricht on the Utrecht University Library.

 She holds a Masters in Architecture from Princeton University School of Architecture, a Bachelors of Architecture from the Cooper Union, and a BAS from the University of Cape Town.
 She is a registered architect in the state of New York.